 Today is National Adopt a Shelter Pet Day, a day created to raise awareness for the millions of animals waiting for their forever homes in shelters across the country.
 Are you ready to bring home your new best friend?
-Your local shelter is the perfect place to start your search!
+Your local shelter is a great place to start your search!

 To ensure your shelter search and pet adoption process goes smoothly, American Humane offers the following tips on National Adopt a Shelter Pet Day: